SagarG2003/RealEstateNextJS/README.md

 Here're some of the project's best features:

-*   Users can buy and sell their properties on the website.
+*   Users can add their properties for sell and buy other properties.
 *   Integrated with Google Maps for real time display of property locations
 *   Immersive 3D virtual tour experience of the property.
 *   Responsiveness UI styled with tailwind CSS